tofuandeve/Bipartition-Graph/README.md

 ## Description

-Given a set of N puppies (numbered 1, 2, ..., N), we would like to split them into two groups of any size to use two play areas.
+Given a set of N puppies (numbered 0, 1, 2, ..., N - 1), we would like to split them into two groups of any size to use two play areas.

 Some dogs have a history of fighting with specific other dogs and shouldn't be put into the same play area.

-Formally, if dislikes[i] = [a, b], it means it is not allowed to put the people numbered a and b into the same group.
+Formally, if dislikes[i] = [a, b], it means dog i is not allowed to put in the same group as dog a or dog b.

-Return true if and only if it is possible to split everyone into two groups in this way.
+Return true if and only if it is possible to split the dogs into two groups where no fighting will occur.

 ### Example 1